 NOTE: The hard drive uses 6-32 isolation mounting guide screws.
-Four extra guide screws are installed on the interior of the chassis frame next to the power supply.
+Four extra guide screws are installed on the hard drive bracket under the access panel.
 The HP-supplied isolation mounting guide screws are silver and blue.
-Refer to Installing and Removing Drives on page 133 for an illustration of the extra 6-32 isolation mounting guide screws location.
+Refer to Drives on page 83 for an illustration of the extra 6-32 isolation mounting guide screws location.